A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Single-Dose Likelihood

-Table \ref{glr.val} shows GLR values for some common choices of $n$ (3--6) and $\phi$ (0.2, 0.25 and 0.3).
-In these scenarios, the only way to obtain strong evidence in either direction ($\text{GLR}\ge32$ or $\le1/32$) is when most patients in a cohort have DLT events, in which case $H_2$ is strongly supported over $H_1$.
-The best possible evidence to support $H_1$ over $H_2$, corresponding to $x=0$, is typically weak ($\text{GLR}<8$) with only one exception ($n=6$, $\phi=0.3$), where it narrowly meets Royal's benchmark for moderate evidence.
-For intermediate values of $x$, the GLR is typically between 2 and $1/2$.
-For example, with one out of six patients experiencing DLT events, the GLR supporting $H_1$ over $H_2$ ranges between 1.02 and 1.33 as $\phi$ ranges between 0.2 and 0.3.
+Table \ref{glr.val} shows $\text{GLR}_{\text{sd}}$ values for some common choices of $n$ (3--6) and $\phi$ (0.2, 0.25 and 0.3).
+In these scenarios, the only way to obtain strong evidence in either direction ($\text{GLR}_{\text{sd}}\ge32$ or $\le1/32$) is when most patients in a cohort have DLT events, in which case $H_2$ is strongly supported over $H_1$.
+The best possible evidence to support $H_1$ over $H_2$, corresponding to $x=0$, is typically weak ($\text{GLR}_{\text{sd}}<8$) with only one exception ($n=6$, $\phi=0.3$), where it narrowly meets Royal's benchmark for moderate evidence.
+For intermediate values of $x$, $\text{GLR}_{\text{sd}}$ is typically between 2 and $1/2$.
+For example, with one out of six patients experiencing DLT events, $\text{GLR}_{\text{sd}}$ ranges between 1.02 and 1.33 as $\phi$ ranges between 0.2 and 0.3.
 These results indicate that one has to be realistic about how much evidence to expect in a typical dose-finding study.
+If feasible at all, increasing $n$ beyond 6 is expected to produce better evidence.